circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 {: #get-project-details }
 {:.no_toc}

-You may often find that it would be helpful to retrieve information about a specific project, including the name of the organization the project belongs to, the version control system (vcs) that hosts the project, and other details.
+You may often find it helpful to retrieve information about a specific project, including the name of the organization the project belongs to, the version control system (vcs) that hosts the project, and other details.
 The CircleCI API enables you to return this and other information by making a single GET request to the `project/{project-slug}` endpoint by passing the `project-slug` parameter.

 You may notice a new concept called a `project-slug` when making this API call.
 A `project-slug` is a "triplet" that takes the following form: